What is Mixed Reality?

 There are two main types of devices that deliver Windows Mixed Reality experiences:

 - Holographic devices are characterized by the device's ability to place digital content in the real world as if it were there.

-- Immersive devices are characterized by the device's ability to create a sense of "presence"--hiding the physical world, and replacing it with a digital experience.
+- Immersive VR devices are characterized by the device's ability to create a sense of presence by blocking out the physical world and replacing it with a fully immersive digital experience.

 |Characteristic||Holographic devices||Immersive devices|

 |Display||See-through display.
 Allows the user to see the physical environment while wearing the headset.||Opaque display.
 Blocks out the physical environment while wearing the headset.|